 Nursing Information Session Dates:

 Click here to download the Nursing Application and Nursing Application Information.
 Prospective students are highly encouraged to attend a nursing information session prior to beginning college coursework.
-Click on the following link to register for a nursing information session.
 It is important to understand the point system used to determine entrance into the nursing programs at Faulkner State Community College.
 We highly encourage prospective students to seek a nursing advisor prior to beginning college coursework for any of the nursing programs.
 It is important to start college coursework with General Biology in order to complete the Biology course requirements in a timely manner.
 FSCC nursing programs are FULL-TIME day programs.
 It is advisable to work no more than 20 hours after admittance to a nursing program to ensure enough study time for success.
 Students must be prepared to work less hours as needed to be successful.

 Gainful Employment Program Information

 Information regarding the Nursing Entrance Exam, TEAS V, is found on page 9 of the nursing application packet.
 All prospective nursing students must create an ATI account to register for the test by going to www.atitesting.com, create a new account, then click on online catalog to purchase the TEAS V exam.
 Testing is performed on the Bay Minette and Fairhope Campuses.
 Specific dates, times, and place are listed on the ATI website.
 Call the Student Development Office for questions regarding testing.
 The cost for the test is $56.
 Payment is made on-line through the ATI website at the time of registration.
 The 5th (TEAS V) edition is required.
 It may be taken as often as twice a semester.
 Submit the highest score with the nursing application.
 Results are good for 3 years.

 Click here to download the Paramedic to ADN Mobility application.